architsakhadeo/architsakhadeo/README.md

 My name is Archit Sakhadeo.
 I'm a researcher 👨🏽‍🔬 and a software engineer 👨🏽‍💻. <!--You can find me on [![Twitter][1.2]][1],  or on [![LinkedIn][3.2]][3]. -->
 <br><br>
-I recently graduated with a Masters in Computer Science from University of Alberta 🎓, where I conducted research in Reinforcement Learning (RL) and worked on real-world RL applications.
+I recently graduated with a Masters in Computer Science from University of Alberta 🎓, where I conducted research in Reinforcement Learning (RL) 🤖 and worked on real-world RL applications 🏭.
 <br><br>
 I am passionate about Artificial Intelligence, designing experiments, automating cumbersome tasks, creating value out of nothing through software, and working with awesome people.